The Art of Shedding: Nature’s Cyclic transformation

 Over the span of 7-10 years, a large majority of the cells in our body are shed and replaced with new ones, including our skin and hair, the internal lining of our mouth, airways and digestive tract, and our womb lining, to name a few.

-For menstruating folx, we cyclically shed the lining of our wombs approximately every month, although timing can be very different between individuals and our life phases.
+Most naturally menstruating folx cyclically shed the lining of our wombs approximately every month, although timing can be very different between individuals and our life phases.
 For some, the menstrual cycle can bring significant emotional, cognitive shifts and capacity shifts and for others, shedding happens without much fuss.

-Each month, we can track how our menstrual bleeds transform us emotionally, cognitively, creatively and spiritually, making a deeper connection with our recurring seasons, helping us predict and become aware of our shifting capacities across our cycle.
+Each month, we can track how our menstrual bleeds transform us emotionally, cognitively, creatively and spiritually, making a deeper connection with our recurring seasons, helping us predict our capacity across our cycle.

-This calls for a multi-pronged approach to bolster our capacity and processing, in this time of great shedding.
+This calls for a multi-allied approach to bolster our capacity and processing, in this time of great shedding.

-It’s where spiritual, creative endeavours, community and rites of passage can becomes more important to help midwife us safely through our transformation.
+It’s where spiritual, creative endeavours, community, and rites of passage can become more important, to help midwife us safely through our transformation.

 Image: In my journal - A tranquil place to restore

-As an Autistic and ADHD artist, arts therapist, and soulful educator currently deep in the throes of experiencing (and researching) perimenopausal shedding myself, here are some of the ways I’ve found helpful to support big transitions, across various domains of life.
+As an Autistic and ADHD artist, arts therapist, and soulful educator currently deep in the throes of experiencing (and researching) perimenopausal shedding myself, here are some of the ways I’ve found helpful to support the big transition of perimenopause, however many are applicable across various domains of life.

 In times of transformation, many of us instinctually turn to others for help: Those who care, those who help, those who have similar lived experience, those who have come through the other side — these are the people who can remind us who we are and who we’re becoming.